Najma Chowdhury: Academic

-Chowdhury started her career as a lecturer in the political science department in the University of Dhaka in 1963.
-In 1966, she went on a Commonwealth Scholarship to School of Oriental and African Studies at the University of London to obtain her PhD.
-She returned to Bangladesh in 1972 and was the chairperson of political science department from 1984 to 1987.
+Chowdhury started her career as a lecturer in the political science department of the University of Dhaka in 1963.
+In 1966, she went on a Commonwealth Scholarship to the School of Oriental and African Studies at the University of London to obtain her PhD.
+She returned to Bangladesh in 1972 and was the chairperson of the political science department from 1984 to 1987.
 During her tenure in the department, she introduced courses related to women's empowerment and development into the curriculum.
 She also established the Centre for Women Studies, a research centre within the university.

-Chowdhury served as a visiting scholar at University of Minnesota in 1988 under a Fulbright fellowship for three months.
+Chowdhury served as a visiting scholar at the University of Minnesota in 1988 under a Fulbright fellowship for three months.
 She was a friend of political scientist Barbara J. Nelson.
-The duo edited a book Women and Politics Worldwide in 1994 published by Yale University Press.
+The duo edited a book, Women and Politics Worldwide, in 1994, published by Yale University Press.
 The book won the Victoria Schuck Award in 1995.
 The American Political Science Association called the book the best book for 1994.

 She served as Bangladesh's representative at the United Nations General Assembly in 1978 and 1986.
-During this period she was also a participant at the UNESCO general conference in Belgrade in 1980, the World Conference on Women in Nairobi in 1985 and the Fourth World Conference on Women in Beijing in 1995.
+During this period she was also a participant at the UNESCO General Conference in Belgrade in 1980, the World Conference on Women in Nairobi in 1985, and the Fourth World Conference on Women in Beijing in 1995.

-She helped establish the Women and Gender Studies department in the University of Dhaka in 2000.
+She helped establish the Women and Gender Studies department at the University of Dhaka in 2000.
 Chowdhury joined the department as a professor in 2003 and later served as chairperson.
 She was also professor emeritus at the university.
-Through her contributions for women's empowerment and development studies she was considered an inspiration for the women of Bangladesh.
+Through her contributions to women's empowerment and development studies, she was considered an inspiration for the women of Bangladesh.
 Her 2010 book Of Mangroves and Monsters chronicled women's participation in Bangladesh's political institutions and policy-making bodies and explored their peripheral involvement and marginalisation.
 She used this to study the paradoxical nature of women's participation despite having women as the country's heads of government for over two decades.
 Her research further studied systemic discrimination within institutions that disadvantaged women across professions and across cultures and class divides.

 Politics and non-profit

 Chowdhury served as an advisor in the first caretaker government led by Muhammad Habibur Rahman in 1996.
-She served in ministry of women and children and ministry of social welfare, labour and manpower.
+She served in the Ministry of Women and Children and the Ministry of Social Welfare, Labour and Manpower.
 She was also the president of Women for Women International and a founding member of the Human Development Foundation.

 Awards

-Chowdhury received Ekushey Padak, Bangladesh's second highest civilian honour, for her outstanding contributions to research in 2008.
-She was also awarded the "Rokeya Chair" in 2007 by University Grants Commission.
+Chowdhury received Ekushey Padak, Bangladesh's second-highest civilian honour, for her outstanding contributions to research in 2008.
+She was also awarded the "Rokeya Chair" in 2007 by the University Grants Commission.